 How much is the Bangkok bus to Chiang Mai?
 The coach ride cost you around 636.02 Baht ($20).
 Which is not expensive considering how far the journey is.
 Remember to save $5 for snacks on the bus ride.

 This is another option for you – a taxi to Chiang Mai from Bangkok.
-This is definitely your cheapest option, but you may prefer a taxi to a bus ride.
+This is definitely your cheapest option and you may prefer a taxi to a bus ride.
 However, taxi rides in Thailand are not great if you struggle with car sickness.
 The taxi drivers can sometimes drive fast and even though there is air-con, it does sometimes get very warm in there!

 The taxi ride is usually a 6-8 seater and you may be accompanied by other travellers making the journey.

 How long is the taxi ride to Chiang Mai from Bangkok?

 Your journey should take around 9-10 hours in a taxi.

 Okay, so you have made the journey and now you’re going to need somewhere to stay.
 If you have taken any journey other than the plane, you will be tired, I know the feeling!
 These recommendations have the usual like free WiFi, tea/coffee, clean rooms and great customer service.

 Let’s look at some of the best places to stay in Chiang Mai;